lukaspustina/ifconfig-rs/Readme.md

 You have to run `make get_geoip` to retrieve the latest MaxMind geoip and ASN databases.

-## Heroku (and other providers using load balancers)
+## Koyeb (and other providers using load balancers)

-[Heroku](https://heroku.com) uses load balancers to route incoming traffic to apps.
+[Koyeb](https://koyeb.com) uses load balancers to route incoming traffic to apps.
 On this route, the original remote IP address is masqueraded by the load balancers.
 Therefore, you can not rely on the TCP connection's remote IP address to identify the request origin's IP address.
 If the load balancers behave like good citizens, then they add the requesters IP address to the HTTP header `X-Forwarded-For`.
-From this list, you can gather the origin's IP address.
-See [Heroku's documentation](https://devcenter.heroku.com/articles/http-routing#heroku-headers) or google for the header field. _ifconfig_rs uses a [Rocket Fairing](https://rocket.rs/guide/fairings/); see [fairings.rs](src/fairings.rs) for details.
+From this list, you can gather the origin's IP address. _ifconfig_rs uses a [Rocket Fairing](https://rocket.rs/guide/fairings/); see [fairings.rs](src/fairings.rs) for details.

 ## FAQ